 Bishopsteignton Playgroup & Preschool – Part 2

-Scout HutA couple of years after Joan Leonard left (1986), the Playgroup moved from the Village Hall to the Scout Hut on Radway Hill.
-According to Hilary Davies, a Playgroup Supervisor at the time, the Playgroup moved because the rent had been increased at the Village...
+Scout HutA couple of years after Joan Leonard left in 1986, the Playgroup moved from the Village Hall to the Scout Hut on Radway Hill.
+The Playgroup moved because the rent had been increased at the Village Hall, and it was cheaper at the Scout Hut.
+However,...